1. Home

 You should only get a snagging list if you’re buying a new build property.

 The purpose of a snagging list is to get the housing developers to complete further work to fix things that may have been missed or damaged in the building process.
-So, it’s not helpful if you’re buying an existing property.
+It’s not helpful if you’re buying an existing property.

 However, if building work is being done on the property you’re buying, you could consider creating a snagging list for these fresh areas, as they’re new and being worked on, much like a new build.